LASSO Inference for High Dimensional Predictive Regressions

-We compare the finite sample performance of the testing procedure XDlasso, as described in Algorithm \ref{alg:XDlasso}, and Dlasso with the score vector in \eqref{eq:def-rhat-1} and \eqref{eq:def-lasso-proj-1}.
+We compare the finite sample performance of XDlasso, as described in Algorithm \ref{alg:XDlasso}, and Dlasso with the score vector in \eqref{eq:def-rhat-1} and \eqref{eq:def-lasso-proj-1}.
 In addition, we consider two infeasible testing procedures as benchmarks.
 Using the known active set of regressors, we conduct IVX inference (IVX oracle) and the standard \textbf{$t$}-test based on the OLS estimator (OLS oracle), employing only the regressor of interest and the active regressors, which form a low-dimensional predictive regression model.
 We set $C_{\zeta}=5$ and $\tau=0.5$ for the parameter $\rho_{\zeta}$ specified as (\ref{eq:rho=000020zeta}).
 As discussed in Remark \ref{rem:tau}, the choice $\tau=$ 0.5 admits the weakest sparsity condition, and thus effectively improves the finite sample performance.

 Both XDlasso and Dlasso involve Slasso, where the selection of tuning parameters $\lambda$ and $\mu$ affects finite sample performance.
 In our experiments, we employ the \emph{block} 10-fold cross-validation (CV), splitting the sample into 10 equally sized chronologically ordered consecutive blocks for validations.
+Though the unconditional variances of nonstationary regressors vary in different chronological blocks, the standardization in the Slasso estimators like (\ref{eq:Slasso}) and (\ref{eq:def-lasso-proj}) account for such variation.
+This explains the robustness of the block CV to nonstationary time series, as shown by our simulation results.

-In Theorem \ref{thm:CLT}, the tuning parameters are specified as constants multiplied by the appropriate rate of convergence determined by the sample size $n$, dimensionality $p$ and the mixing condition constant $r$.
+In Theorem \ref{thm:CLT}, the tuning parameters are specified as constants multiplied by the appropriate rates of convergence determined by the sample size $n$, dimensionality $p$ and the mixing condition constant $r$.
 As a benchmark, we also calibrate the tuning parameters following \citet{lee2022lasso} to examine the validity of the theoretical orders of tuning parameters specified in Theorem \ref{thm:CLT}.
 Specifically, we perform $500$ pilot replications for each DGP, with $n_{0}=400$ , $\left(p_{x0},p_{z0}\right)=\left(100,150\right)$, and $p_{0}=p_{x0}+p_{z0}$.
 In each replication $q=1,2,\dots,500$, we use the 10-fold cross-validation to choose the tuning parameters $\lambda^{(q)}$ and $\mu^{(q)}$, and calibrate the constants as